Nepal Student Union: The development process of student union

-In the age of 15, B.P.
-Koirala was confined because he was fighting for the emancipation of Nepali people from Rana Rein.
+At the age of 15, B.P.
+Koirala was confined because he was fighting for the emancipation of Nepali people from the Rana reign.
 He was the President of Congress Socialist Party of boys section.
 And Ganesh Man Singh was expelled from Durbar High School; Krishna Prasad Bhattarai was the Vice President of "Nepal Chatra Sangh", the union of Nepali Students in Banarash.

 Students were the representatives who exploded the revolution against the tyrannical system of Rana rein.
 In that context, in BS 1997, magh 16, the student leader of Tri-Chandra College, Ganga Lal Shrestha was killed by hanging on a tree in Shova Bhagawati.
 So, he is called first martyr of the student union.